January 16th, 2025 Update:

 Notes for Attics:

-The winter of 2024 was one of the coldest
+- 2025 was one of the coldest

-winters in recent memory.
+winters in decades.
 If your

 attic didn't have proper ventilation frost would develop on